ItsPaya/plMMVAE/README.md

 Experiments can be started by running the respective `job_*` script.
-To choose between running the MVAE, MMVAE, and MoPoE-VAE, one needs to change the config's `METHOD` variabe to "poe", "moe", or "joint\_elbo" respectively.
-By default, each experiment uses `METHOD="joint_elbo"`.
+To choose between running the MVAE, MMVAE, and MoPoE-VAE, one needs to change the config's `method` variabe to "poe", "moe", or "joint\_elbo" respectively.
+By default, each experiment uses `method="joint_elbo"`.

 ### running MNIST-SVHN-Text
 ```bash